maosan132/Calculator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This purpose of this project is to build a simple product that would assist us with our calculations, that is just fully-functional and it does not need to be beautiful and user-friendly (at least in its first version).
+The purpose of this project is to build a simple product that would assist us with our calculations, that is just fully-functional and it does not need to be beautiful and user-friendly (at least in its first version).

 <div align="center">
 <img src="./calculator.png" alt="screenshot"  width="550" height="480">